 STEP 21

-Now open your browser and type in your HTTPS/SSL certificate like this https://plane.yourname.synology.me that you have previously created at STEP 6.
-In my case it’s https://plane.mariushosting.synology.me If everything goes right, you will see the Plane Login page.
-Type in your own Email Address and Password that you have previously created at STEP 16.
-Click Sign In.
+Now open your browser and type in your HTTPS/SSL certificate like this https://plane.yourname.synology.me/god-mode – In my case it’s https://plane.mariushosting.synology.me/god-mode If everything goes right, you will see the Plane Admin page.
+Type in your own info, then Click Continue.
 Follow the instructions in the image below.
+Note: Don’t forget to add /god-mode at the end of your synology.me DDNS.

 STEP 22